Nesvilab/philosopher/README.md

 - Label-free quantification via spectral counting and MS1 intensities.

-- Label-based quantification using TMT isobaric tags.
+- Label-based quantification using TMT and iTRAQ.

 - Quantification based on functional protein groups.

-- Multi-level detailed reports including peptides, ions, and proteins.
+- Multi-level detailed reports for peptides, ions, and proteins.